kk-digital/kcg/Documents/coding-practices.md

 - use unity initially
 - eventually, inputs should be fed in with a singleton input state component (not required at begining)
 - intially just use Unity Input library

+### Acessors
+- NO GETTERS/SETTERS on every field, unless there is a reason